thomasberge/restedwf/README.md

 - The "request-path-to-directory"-method was ditched in favor for a more flexible method.
 Each RestedResource now contains a FileCollection object that maps local files (and their absolute paths) to the endpoint.
 There is also a root FileCollection on the requesthandler.
 See documentation for details.
 - The settings code have been re-written.
 The config is now confined in a single JSON together with type and descriptions.
+- Developer error messages are now handled by the RestedErrors class.
+It is global and can be raised anywhere.
+It is used as an internal RestedWF error handling system and not ment for end-users.
+- The ConsoleMessages class has been removed and all messages refactored to use the new RestedError class.

 ### Features